Patient's Query

 Hello doctor,

-I have muscle spasms, headaches, severe fibromyalgia, burning, and stabbing sensation throughout my whole body with imbalance problems.
+I have muscle spasms, headaches, severe fibromyalgia, burning, and stabbing sensations throughout my whole body, with imbalance problems.
 I had these problems for several years.
-Few years back, I had whiplash.
-Rheumatologist is checking for possible signs of lupus and other illnesses and diseases.
-Blood tests done.
+A few years back, I had whiplash.

 Hi,